Tag Archives: Prayer

 The day I located my friend Liz on FaceBook and contacted her, joy flooded my heart.
 She lives out of town and drove through after attending a conference; we reunited at a local diner.
 We played catch-up over a glass of iced tea.
 We talked about the present, and before long, reminisced about the past, some thirty-plus years ago.

-“I never expected anyone to come to my apartment to try to sell me some Avon, let alone talk about Jesus.”
+“I never expected anyone to come to my apartment.
+I certainly didn’t anticipate someone trying to sell me some Avon or to talk about Jesus.”

 “Mary Ann, I had to come over,” Liz said, her eyes growing misty.
 “I used to hear you and Donny argue.
 Every time you two fought, I heard everything.
 I even used to hear him hit you … then to hear you crying.”

 “I didn’t know that.”
-I glanced away and watched droplets of water slide silently down my glass, like my tears so long ago.
+I glanced away and watched water droplets slide silently down my glass, like my tears so long ago.

-“Whenever I heard the fights,” Liz continued, “I would lay my hands on the walls and pray for you until my husband would tell me to get away from there and to mind my own business.”
+“Whenever I heard the fights,” Liz continued, “I would lay my hands on the walls.
+I prayed for you.
+Then my husband would tell me to get away from there and to mind my own business.”

 I studied my friend from long ago.
 “Well, I’m so glad you made me your business.
 When I needed a friend, you were there.”